maragudk/gomponents/README.md

 Check out the blog post [gomponents: declarative view components in Go](https://www.maragu.dk/blog/gomponents-declarative-view-components-in-go/) for background.

+## Features

+- Write declarative HTML in Go without all the strings, so you get
+  - Type safety
+  - Auto-completion
+  - Nice formatting with `gofmt`
+- Simple API that's easy to learn and use
+- Build reusable view components
+- No external dependencies

 ## Usage

 Get the library using `go get`: